derlidio/EZAppMaker/README.md

         public override EZContentView BuildContentView(string id)
         {
-            // Here you must return the ContentView wich corresponds to the given id.
+            // Here you must return the EZContentView wich corresponds to the given id.
             // EZAppMaker will put the view on the top of the ContentView stack (make
             // the page visible).
 If it already exists on the stack but is not at the
             // top, EZAppMaker will just raise it and this method will not be called.